Cullman County EMA and City of Hanceville lead county in water donation to Jackson, Mississippi

 CULLMAN, Ala.
-(WIAT) – Jackson, MS residents continue to struggle with finding access to clean and safe water after complications from the Pearl River flooding.
+(WIAT) – Jackson, Miss. residents continue to struggle with finding access to clean and safe water after complications from the Pearl River flooding.

 The Cullman County EMA and the City of Hanceville are leading the county in bringing together pallets of water to donate to Jackson Mississippi residents.